andrewhathaway/iOS-Web-App/README.md

 #iOS Web App's

-There are a lot of things you have to setup to cover all Apple devices when creating a Web App.
+There are a lot of things you have to setup to cover all Apple devices when creating an iOS friendly Web App.
 I will keep track of them here.

 ##App Titles and viewports
 Here we need to setup a few things for your appication.
 The App Viewport (The one below is iPhone 5 friendly - People have had issues with other viewport tags.), Status bar styles, Telephone number format detection, fullscreen your app (removes Safari UI elements) & finally the App title, if this is not set it fallbacks to your title tag.